 Bridge Prep will conduct twelve (12) evacuation drills during the school year eight (8) will be evacuation drills and four (4) will be lockdown drills.
 Of these twelve (12) drills, eight will need to be completed by December 31 for each calendar year.
 In addition, the annual drill schedule will include one early dismissal drill.
 The Building Response Team carries out their responsibilities during the drills.

+All drills will be trauma-informed Trauma-informed drills means avoiding tactics in training or drills that may introduce or activate prior trauma, such as use of props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency, or inclusion of developmentally or age-inappropriate contact; and to recognize that drills may inadvertently prompt a negative emotional or psychological response in staff or students because of previous exposure(s) to trauma.

+As such, students and staff will be informed when a drill is being conducted (except for evacuation drills).
+Drills shall occur after annual training in emergency procedures have been provided to all students and staff.
+Drills will be completed on different dates, days of the week, and during different times of the school day.
+All families will receive notification via text message, email, and/or robocall at least a week before each drill.

 Lockdown (Soft/Hard)